SkyTruth/CrowdProjects/Data/FrackFinder/PA/README.md

 The public started to slow down after they completed about 90% of all  tasks.
 At this point the remaining tasks were exclusively completed by SkyTruth employees.
-Roughly 350 tasks were examined by an operator who determined whether or not the crowd's dominant selection was correct.
-The data was split into five groups based on confidence level, which is the ratio of number of crown reposnes matching the dominant answer to the total number of responses for that task.
+Roughly 350 tasks were examined by an analyst who determined whether or not the crowd's dominant selection was correct.
+The data was split into five groups based on confidence level, which is the ratio of number of crowd responses matching the dominant answer to the total number of responses for that task.
 These groups are: 90% to 100%, 80% to 90%, 70% to 80%, 60% to 70%,
 50% to 60% and < 50%.
-Each group was examined to determine the quality of the data based on the operator's evaluation of each individual task.
-The 70% to 80% bin was found to contain unreliable data based on the operator disagreeing with roughly 25% of the tasks in this bin.
+Each group was examined to determine the quality of the data based on the analyst's evaluation of each individual task.
+The 70% to 80% bin was found to contain unreliable data based on the analyst disagreeing with roughly 25% of the tasks in this bin.
 All tasks with an agreement level >= 80% were passed on to the MoorFrog task generation phase and all tasks with an agreement level < 80% were re-examined internally by a SkyTruth employee.
 This